km0e/music.nvim/README.md

 {
   "km0e/music.nvim",
   opts = {
+    source = {
-    user = {
+      subsonic = {
         u = nil, -- username for subsonic server url = nil, -- url for subsonic server p = nil, -- password for subsonic server t = nil, -- token for subsonic server (optional, if you don't want to use password) s = nil, -- salt for subsonic server (optional, if you don't want to use password) -- see https://www.subsonic.org/pages/api.jsp Authentication section for more details }
+    }
     win = {
       -- see https://github.com/folke/snacks.nvim/blob/main/docs/win.md#%EF%B8%8F-config
       backdrop = false,
 			height = 0.8,
-			width = or 0.8,
+			width = 0.6,
 			border = "rounded",
 			title = "Music Panel",
 			title_pos = "center",
     }
     keys = {
-      close = "<Esc>", -- key to close the panel toggle = "<Space>", -- key to toggle play/pause search = { "<CR>", "s" }, -- key to search by keyword
-      panel = ";", -- key to open the panel
+      close = "<Esc>", -- key to close the panel search = { "<CR>", "s" }, -- key to search by keyword toggle = "<Space>", -- key to toggle play/pause
-      mode = "m", -- key to toggle playback mode prev_search = "k", -- key to go to previous search result next_search = "j", -- key to go to next search result append = "a", -- key to append song to playlist replace = "r", -- key to replace current playlist with song },
+      append = "a", -- key to append song to playlist replace = "r", -- key to replace current playlist with song switch = ";", -- key to open the panel mode = "m", -- key to toggle playback mode next_search = "j", -- key to go to next search result prev_search = "k", -- key to go to previous search result next = ">", -- key to go to next song in playlist prev = "<", -- key to go to previous song in playlist },
   }
 }